Abdellah-Nsila/CPP-Modules/CPP02/ex01/Readme.md

 or using << directly

-also how to go from fixedpointnumber or rawBits to both int or float, by / 256 also not forgoting to cast the rawBits to float so the result keep the fraction part afetr divition, fron fixed o Float , this is right hhhh, too much explanation and details?
+also how to go from fixedpointnumber or rawBits to both int or float, by / 256 also not forgoting to cast the rawBits to float so the result keep the fraction part afetr divition, from fixed o Float , this is right hhhh, too much explanation and details?
 ```